-By virtue of your zip code, you are a member of the Boston Chapter, which means you get our quarterly newsletter, The Charles River Mud.
+By virtue of your zip code, you are a member of the Boston Chapter, which means you get our quarterly newsletter, The Charles River Mud e-newsletter.
 The Mud includes trip and activity listings, articles written by our members, and important announcements.
 Published monthly, The Mud often lists trips that are not included in the AMC Outdoors, which comes out 6 times a year.
-Within each chapter are individual activity committees, and many have their own newsletter and web site, which you can access through the Boston Chapter web site.
+Within each chapter are individual activity committees, and many have their own newsletter and web site.

 Bicycle – Weeknight to multi-day rides